GSG-K3/weatherAPP-API/README.md

  # Definition of the project(weatherAPP-API) :
- WeatherAPP-API use API tO get  picture from  gify website and use API TO get data weather form openweathermap as a user you can start fist step and end second step . please  to get result you want  read  two steps.
+ WeatherAPP-API use API tO get  picture from  gify website and use API TO get data weather form openweathermap as a user you can start first step and end second step . please  to get result you want  read  two steps.

  # step1: